PLURIMI WEALTH LLP

-An extreme scenario has been modelled in order to assess the impact of adverse economic conditions on our financial position.
+An extreme scenario has been modelled in order to assess the impact of adverse economic conditions on the Firms’ financial position.
 This enables the Firm to monitor its business risk and to assist in its capital planning.

 3. Credit risk

 The Firm is not exposed to credit risk other than in respect of fees/commission receivable and cash held on deposit at large international credit and regulated institutions.
-Fees are drawn down monthly on activity in the month, received by the Firm in arrears.
+Fees are drawn down monthly and quarterly on activity in the period and are usually received by the Firm in arrears.
 Consequently the Firm has a limited number of credit exposures in respect of which it uses the simplified standardised approach when calculating risk weighted exposures, in accordance with the provisions of BIPRU 3.5.
 Credit risk is not considered to be material for the purposes of this disclosure.

 4. Market risk